alephium/www/src/content/news/meet-alphred-a-virtual-machine-like-no-others-85ce86540025/index.md

 title: Meet ALPHred, a Virtual Machine like no others
 ---

 _This is the third of a series of technical innovations brought by Alephium.
-Find the previous ones_ <a href="/news/post/tech-talk-1-the-ultimate-guide-to-proof-of-less-work-the-universe-and-everything-ba70644ab301" ><em>here</em></a> _(PolW) and_ <a href="https://medium.com/p/8de3b0f76749" ><em>here</em></a> _(sUTXO).
+Find the previous ones_ [here](/news/post/tech-talk-1-the-ultimate-guide-to-proof-of-less-work-the-universe-and-everything-ba70644ab301) _(PolW) and_ [here](https://medium.com/p/8de3b0f76749) _(sUTXO).
 Here we examine what a virtual machine is, what function it fills in blockchains and what distinguishes Alephium’s VM (called Alphred) from others._

 ### _What is a VM?_

 A virtual machine (VM) is a software program that emulates the functionality of a physical computer.
-There are multiple kinds of virtual machines and virtualization systems: some allow people to play games on a platform it was not meant to be played on, and some to <a href="https://www.parallels.com/" >run a windows</a> OS on a <a href="https://www.vmware.com/" >Mac</a> or Linux computer.
+There are multiple kinds of virtual machines and virtualization systems: some allow people to play games on a platform it was not meant to be played on, and some to [run a windows](https://www.parallels.com/) OS on a [Mac](https://www.vmware.com/) or Linux computer.
 Some are built to run programs in a decentralized manner on multiple machines.

 Another useful feature of the VM is that it lives somewhere in a simulated place, not affecting the underlying infrastructure if things go wrong.
 If a virtual machine crashes, there’s no need to restart the physical computer, just the virtual machine.